sozercan/OpenShift-Azure-Terraform/README.md

 *NOTE: A more detailed overview can be found on the [Terraform Site](https://www.terraform.io/docs/providers/azurerm/index.html)*

-## Deploy the Azure infrastructure and DC/OS
+## Deploy the Azure infrastructure and OpenShift

-* First, review the default configuratiion.
-Most common options are available in `terraform.tfvars`.
+* First rename the `terraform.tfvars.example` to `terraform.tfvars` and review the default configuration.
+Most common options are available inside.
 The full list of available options are in `config.tf`.
 CentOS is the default as it has pre-requirements built in.

-* Update `terraform.tfvars` with the path to your passwordless SSH public and private keys.
+* Update `terraform.tfvars` with the path to your passwordless SSH public and private keys. (openshift_azure_public_key and openshift_azure_private_key)

 * Change `openshift_azure_resource_prefix` (and optionally `openshift_azure_resource_suffix`) to something unique